 Censorship of WhatsApp and Skype

 There are also governments that restrict the use of Skype and WhatsApp for other reasons.
 Like the social media previously mentioned, Skype and WhatsApp can pose a threat to totalitarian regimes.
 They are a way of easy, unsupervised communication.
 For this reason, some countries decide to ban them.
-In some cases they allow the VoIP service but apply spyware to them to monitor conversations.
-For instance, in China you can only download an adjusted version of Skype.
-This version has spyware which allows the Chinese government to monitor chats and check for banned words.
+In some cases, they allow the VoIP service but apply spyware to them to monitor conversations.
+For instance, in China, you can only download an adjusted version of Skype.
+This version has spyware that allows the Chinese government to monitor chats and check for banned words.

 Again, the Chinese government has allowed an alternative Chinese service to take over the market that in many other countries belongs to WhatsApp.
 This service is called WeChat, and like Weibo, the Chinese government heavily monitors it.

 The blocking of YouTube often has a similar motivation to the above-mentioned services.
 The freedom to post what you want and, possibly, reach a large audience is a threat to totalitarian regimes.